Benefits for people affected by cancer

-There have been some changes to benefits across the UK.
-These include:
+There have been some changes to benefits across the UK:

-- Disability Living Allowance for adults, which has been replaced by Personal Independence Payment.
+- Disability Living Allowance for adults has been replaced by Personal Independence Payment.

-- Universal Credit, which has replaced some older benefits.
+- Universal Credit has replaced six older means-tested benefits.

 In Northern Ireland, extra payments have been introduced for people who may lose money because of changes to the benefits system.
 These are called Welfare Supplementary Payments.

 - get Working Tax Credit

-- get Univeral Credit (UC) because your ill health stops you from working (you must be getting the limited capability for work and work-related activity payment)
+- get Universal Credit (UC) because your ill health stops you from working (this is called limited capability for work and work-related activity)

 - get UC because you care for someone with a disability